Section 301. Composition of the House of Delegates.

 (8) Other former Chairs of the House of Delegates.

-(9) Other former Members of the Board who have held such office within the immediately preceding three Association Years.
+(9) Other former Members of the Board who have held such office within the immediately preceding three Association Years for a term equivalent to the number of years that person held that office.

 (10) The Pennsylvania State Delegate to the House of Delegates of the American Bar Association.